 Introduction

 The bacterial flagellum is a highly intricate and complex subcellular structure.
 It is composed of around 25 different proteins, which have to be assembled in different stoichiometries in a spatiotemporally coordinated manner (Macnab 2003; Chevance and Hughes, 2008).
 Although there may be significant differences among species, flagella in general are composed of a motor attached to the cytoplasmic membrane, a rod connecting it to the extracellular space, a hook and a filament.
-The basal body is composed of a cytoplasmic C-ring or switch complex (Francis et al. 1994), which receives the signal from the chemotaxis proteins and transfers it to the MS ring, which is embedded in the cytoplasmic membrane (Homma et al. 1987; Ueno, Oosawa, and Aizawa 1992).
+The basal body is composed of a cytoplasmic C-ring or switch complex (Francis et al. 1994), which receives the signal from the chemotaxis proteins via binding to phosphorylated CheY.
+The C-ring is connected to the MS-ring, which is embedded in the cytoplasmic membrane (Homma et al. 1987; Ueno, Oosawa, and Aizawa 1992).
 Attached to it, on the cytoplasmic side, is the export apparatus, which allows secretion of rod, hook and filament components (Minamino 2014).
 Flagella can also be sheathed, if an extension of the outer membrane covers the filament, as is the case in many Vibrio species (Chen et al. 2017).

-The current model predicts that GTP-bound dimeric FlhF (Bange et al. 2007; Kondo et al. 2018) localizes to the cell pole to where it recruits the initial flagellar building blocks, e.g., the MS-ring protein FliF (Green et al., 2009).
+The current model predicts that GTP-bound dimeric FlhF (Bange et al. 2007; Kondo et al. 2018) localizes to the cell pole to where it recruits the initial flagellar building blocks (Green et al., 2009).
 A long-standing question is how FlhF recognizes and localizes to the designated cell pole.
 In P. aeruginosa and V. alginolyticus it was demonstrated that FlhF localized polarly upon ectopic production in the absence of the flagellar master regulator FlrA (Green et al. 2009; Kondo, Homma, and Kojima 2017).
 It was therefore speculated that FlhF assumes its polar localization in the absence of other flagellar proteins or even without any further additional protein factors.
 The underlying mechanism, however, remains enigmatic, given that neither in its monomeric nor its dimeric form, FlhF possesses any regions that would indicate a membrane association.
+In a recent study it was shown that in the polarly flagellated gammaproteobacterium Shewanella putrefaciens FlhF binds the C-ring protein FliG via a specific region at the very N-terminus of FlhF.
+The FlhF-FliG complex is then recruited to the designated cell pole by HubP, where FlhF-bound FliG captures the transmembrane protein FliF and promotes formation of the MS-ring.
+This forms the scaffold from where further flagellar synthesis can occur (Dornes et al, 2024).
+However, in the absence of HubP, the majority of cells still forms normal polar flagella, indicating that HubP is not the only polarity factor in this process (Rossmann et al, 2015).

 Here, we provide evidence demonstrating that FlhF does not localize independently.
-Instead, we show that FipA, a small integral membrane protein with a domain of unknown function, is (co-)responsible for recruiting FlhF to the membrane at the cell pole and, at least in some species, it acts in concert with the polar landmark protein HubP/FimV.
+Instead, we show that FipA, a small integral membrane protein with a domain of unknown function, facilitates the recruitment of FlhF to the membrane at the cell pole and, at least in some species, it acts in concert with the polar landmark protein HubP/FimV.
 Using V. parahaemolyticus and two additional polarly flagellated γ-proteobacteria, the monopolarly flagellated S. putrefaciens and the lophotrichous P. putida, we show that FipA universally mediates recruitment of FlhF to the designated cell pole.
 The spatiotemporal localization behavior of FipA as well as its relationship to FlhF, support its role as a licensing protein that enables flagellum synthesis.

 Results